etkecc/ansible/roles/galaxy/etherpad/docs/configuring-etherpad.md

 To enable Etherpad with this role, add the following configuration to your `vars.yml` file.

-**Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [MDAD (matrix-docker-ansible-deploy)](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.
+**Note**: the path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [matrix-docker-ansible-deploy (MDAD)](https://github.com/spantaleev/matrix-docker-ansible-deploy) or [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting/mash-playbook) Ansible playbook.

 ```yaml
 ########################################################################